Evolution of posts-from rigid to flexible

 Biological post is typically used in conditions where there is an extensively damaged tooth.
 Ambica et al., reported in their study, both carbon fiber and glass fiber posts had high resistance against fracture.[14,15]

-The never ending quest for an ideal material to restore lost tooth structure continues to be a focus of future dentistry, but there are many post materials and techniques that are available to the clinicians to use for different clinical cases and thus each case situation should be studied and handled on an individual basis.
+The never ending quest for an ideal material to restore lost tooth structure continues to be the focus of dentistry, but there are many post materials and techniques that are available to the clinicians to use for different clinical cases and thus each case situation should be studied and handled on an individual basis.

 Declaration of patient consent